 Cyprus has truly embraced R&D and its importance in the development of a robust and stable economy capable of meeting the needs of future generations.
 Equipped with a national strategy on research and innovation, the goal is to bring academic research to the market in order to release its economic potential, a process that involves building bridges between the worlds of academia and commerce.
 Brandishing the slogan ‘Innovate Cyprus’, a range of specific incentives were introduced, including the expansion of a pilot programme offering start-up visas to third-country nationals who want to establish and develop innovative start-ups in Cyprus.
 In addition, the government has committed to doubling its expenditure on developing technology, promising to assign €400 million to R&D infrastructure, matched by a corresponding injection of private finance.
 These funds are expected to bring the country’s total contribution to R&D up to 1.5% of GDP over the next five years – aligning it more closely with EU averages.

-In addition, the RIF has developed extensive activities at both a national and international level towards supporting the local ecosystem.
+In addition, the Research and Innovation Foundation (RIF) – the national authority in charge of supporting and promoting research, technological development and innovation in Cyprus – has developed extensive activities at both a national and international level towards supporting the local ecosystem.
 One of its most important activities is the development, launch and monitoring of research and innovation (R&I) funding programmes.
 It has funded numerous programmes across the country, including €15 million to improve the sector, promote private investment in research and innovation and boost cooperation between the public and private sector.
 It funded an additional €13 million in the framework of Cyprus’ recovery and resilience plan, with three programmes for pre-seed targeting start-ups at the stage of cultivating an innovative idea.
 The seed portion was directed toward start-ups wanting to promote their products and services, while the innovate section sought to support the productivity aspect and promoting services abroad.